-Most quality sunglasses block 100% of harmful UVA, UVB, and UVC rays.
-They also provide excellent protection to the delicate skin around the eyes, which helps prevent wrinkles and premature aging caused by UV rays.
+Most quality sunglasses block 100% of harmful UVA, UVB and UVC rays.
+They also provide excellent protection to the delicate skin around the eyes.
+This helps prevent wrinkles and premature aging caused by UV rays.

 #4: Sunglasses Reduce Headaches and Eyestrain

-Sunglasses help reduce the amount of light that reaches eyes, which increases comfort and reduces the painful side effects of fatigue.
+Sunglasses help reduce the amount of light that reaches eyes.
+In turn, this increases comfort and reduces the painful side effects of fatigue.
 For many, photochromic lenses — lenses that automatically darken in the presence of bright light — provide the best approach for protecting eyes against bright lights and for reducing eye strain.

 Eyes require just the right amount of light for good vision and long-term health.
 Too little light is as bad as too much.
-In addition, excessive glare causes light-induced “bleaching” of the retinas and reduces visual acuity.
+Also, excessive glare, such as that from the sun hitting off the snow, causes light-induced “bleaching” of the retinas and reduces visual acuity.
 For these reasons, buying high-quality sunglasses is essential for healthy eyes and improved vision.

-Take the advice of the experts and avoid the double-exposure damage possible to eyes during the wintertime by wearing high-quality sunglasses all year long.
+Take the advice of the experts.
+Avoid the double-exposure damage possible to eyes during the wintertime by wearing high-quality sunglasses all year long.